 Welcome!

-Restorative Justice: Strategies for Change (RJS4C) supports the development of restorative justice in Europe by co-creating new national strategies.
+Restorative Justice: Strategies for Change (RJS4C) supports the development of restorative justice in Europe by facilitating the co-creation of national strategies.
+This website hosts the Irish arm of the project, including case studies, service profiles, research and other resources.

-This research and website were funded by the Department of Justice from 2021-2023.
+The research was funded by the Department of Justice in 2021, and the website from 2021-2023.

 Restorative Justice: